wedex555/Rps-game/README.md

           ♦ If user chooses Rock, user will win against Scissors but lose against Paper.<br>
           <img width="1480" alt="Screen Shot 2019-07-01 at 2 10 52 AM" src="https://user-images.githubusercontent.com/46644726/60424584-7ff23680-9ba5-11e9-93f7-9dd115fa3a13.png">

-          ♦ If  choose Scissors, you will win against Paper but lose against Rock.<br>
-          ♦ If you choose Paper, you will win against Rock but lose against Scissors.<br>

 This app is an online version of the game everyone loves...Rock Paper Scissors!
 Technologies include: